skyrimunificationproject/skyrimunificationproject.github.io/index.markdown

 ![FOMOD]

 Instructions about what options to pick in a FOMOD when installing.
-As a general rule, if an option is not specifically mentioned then it should be "None" or *unchecked*.
+As a general rule, if an option is not specifically mentioned then it should be 'None' or *unchecked*.

 ---

 ![PostInstall]

 Instructions on files to move or delete *within the mod* after installing into MO2.
+In rare cases, this will describe download instructions as well.

 ---

 ![Adventures]

-The Adventures module is an optional add-on to Core.
-It contains Legacy of the Dragonborn, supporting quest and world content for it, the ability to alter the state of locations via Skyrim Realistic Conquering and Lawbringer, and some other curated mods.
-All of the mods in Adventures that are not purely Visual must be installed, as there is a single set of conflict resolution patches covering all of them and their interaction with Core mods.
+The Adventures module is a set of optional add-ons to Core.
+They contains Legacy of the Dragonborn, supporting quest and world content for it, the ability to alter the state of locations via Skyrim Realistic Conquering and Lawbringer, and some other curated mods.
+All of the mods in Adventures that are not purely Visual must be installed within each section chosen, as there is a single set of conflict resolution patches covering all of them and their interaction with Core mods.

 ---